MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/demo-environment.md

 ## Use Contoso Coffee demo data for advanced manufacturing

 The Contoso Coffee Demo Data app for [!INCLUDE [prod_short](../includes/prod_short.md)] includes demo data that you can add to a trial company or a sandbox environment to showcase or learn advanced manufacturing capabilities.
+For more information, see [Introduction to Contoso Coffee Demo Data](/dynamics365/business-central/contoso-coffee/contoso-coffee-intro) in the business functionality content.

 ## Add Dynamics 365 Sales Professional